Market Harborough railway station: Facilities

-Stagecoach promised as part of their francise bid that they would create additional car parking spaces at stations along their route, Market Harborough's new larger car park opened early in 2008.
+Stagecoach promised as part of their franchise bid that they would create additional car parking spaces at stations along their route.
+Market Harborough's new larger car park opened early in 2008.

-Market Harborough is a Penalty fare station, meaning that as there are facilities to buy tickets at the station, a valid ticket or Permit to travel must be shown when requested, rather than being able to buy tickets on the train.
+The station also has a cycle hub, a taxi rank, accessible toilets, waiting rooms, a cafe, a vending machine and a ticket office.
+Both platforms have step-free access.